 Venice lagoon with sandbanks and ghebi

 The environment of the lagoon is formed by a series of channels that run among velme, sandbars, islands and fishing valleys.
-The landscape varies depending on tides entering the lagoon twice a day by flooding lower lands and by exchanging and oxygening the inside water.
+The landscape varies depending on tides entering the lagoon twice a day by flooding lower lands and by exchanging and oxygenating the inside water.
 The average tidal excursion is about 70 centimeters.

 The sandbanks are flat land covered by small channels called “ghebi” and small lakes of brackish rainwater called “ciari”.
-During the twentieth century, most of existing barene have been destroyed causing serious damages to the ecosystem.
-In the last years, an artificial rebuilt has been tried in order to allow kentish plover, oystercatchers, fraticelli, mallard, black-winged stilts and common redshanks to nest.
+During the twentieth century, most existing barene have been destroyed causing serious damages to the ecosystem.
+In the last years, an artificial rebuilt has been tried in order to allow Kentish plover, oystercatchers, fraticelli, mallard, black-winged stilts and common redshanks to nest.

 Fishing valleys in the Venice lagoon